Lenin all over the world

 The oldest Lenin in Noginsk

 The town has the status of historical settlement.
-In addition to the glorious history and traditions of the Old Believers, Noginsk has three monuments to the leader of the world proletariat here, there is the world’s oldest stone grandfather Lenin among them.
+In addition to the glorious history and traditions of the Old Believers, Noginsk has three monuments to the leader of the world proletariat here.
+There is the world’s oldest stone grandfather Lenin among them.
 It was local craftsman Fyodor Kuznetsov, who created the monument.
-They were going to open the monument on the first day of 1924, but due to heavy frost construction was delayed.
+They were going to open the monument on the first day of 1924, but due to heavy frost the construction was delayed.